Sigma Auth

 • pubkey: Bitcoin public key (unique identifier)

-• profile: Full profile object (if user has created a profile)
+• bap: Full BAP profile object (if user has on-chain identity)

 2. Direct API Integration